apatsi10/EyetrackingExperimentalResearch-tobii/README.md

 For project to run properly you must have py files and the two images in the same directory.
 Then just run main.py.

  ## Attribution
-For heatmap production code is heavilly based on takyamamoto /
+For heatmap production code is heavilly based on [takyamamoto/Fixation-Densitymap](https://github.com/takyamamoto/Fixation-Densitymap)
-Fixation-Densitymap